lsst-ts/ts_tma/docs/misc/configurations.rst

 1) Install a git tool, I use source tree
 2) git pull the PXI software onto the windows machine
-3) Download Tekniker Labview Libraries by clinging https://gitlab.tekniker.es/aut/libraries/labview/labview
+3) Download Tekniker Labview Libraries by cloning https://gitlab.tekniker.es/aut/libraries/labview/labview
 4) Checkout branch LV_2018
 5) copy files in the local folder including the .git folder to National Instruments/LabVIEW2019
 6) Select the preselected option that Labview asks to load
 7) Cancel when labview cannot find the HMI module
 8) Cancel when labview cannot find the DatabaseSettingsConfig.ctl
 9) Cancel when labview cannot find the Axis Data.ctl
-10) When labview asks to find FGV_BasicFGVAction.ctl find it my navigating to Program Files (x86)\National Instruments\LabVIEW 2019\templates\TeknikerTemplates\_controles
+10) When labview asks to find FGV_BasicFGVAction.ctl find it my navigating to ``Program Files (x86)\National Instruments\LabVIEW 2019\templates\TeknikerTemplates\_controles``